FatimaBouyarmane/Phishing-website-detector-using-AI---Machine-Learning/README.md

   <img src="images/phishing.png" width="45%" />
   <img src="images/legitimate.png" width="45%" />
 </p>

   A machine learning-based tool to detect phishing websites.
+This project uses a Random Forest classifier trained on a dataset of phishing and legitimate URLs to predict whether a given URL is phishing or legitimate.

 ## Features
 - Train a model using a dataset of phishing and legitimate URLs.